 As well as botany, geology and a zoology collection comprising fish, reptiles, echinoderms among others, the Royal Albert Memorial Museum is home to a particularly spectacular mammal collection.
 The collection was partly acquired, and donated to the museum, by big game hunter Charles Victor Alexander Peel, a natural history enthusiast with the rather deadly habit of shooting the animals he admired so much.

 Peel travelled the world collecting these trophies, and defended his destructive pastime by claiming it showcased his bravery and manliness.
-Peel’s antics brought some of RAMMs most loved specimens to Exeter, including star exhibit Geoffrey – a magnificent bull giraffe.
+Peel’s antics brought some of RAMMs most loved specimens to Exeter, including star exhibit Gerald – a magnificent bull giraffe.

 Powell Cotton Museum